dsmcdermott/rly/README.md

 ## Building the Documentation

+The documentation for the package can be read online [here], but it can also be built locally.

 To build the documentation for this project, run `cargo doc` inside the top-level directory for the workspace.
 The html documentation for `lex`, `parse`, and `rly_common` can then be found as directories in `targed/doc`.